cjcarlson/embarcadero/README.md

 __Can I help__?

 Please!
-Reach out to cjc322@georgetown.edu if you want to help with development or otherwise are interested in being one of the first users.
+Reach out to colin.carlson@georgetown.edu if you want to help with development or otherwise are interested in being one of the first users.

 __Why is it called embarcadero?__